mlanza/seqkit/README.md

 ## Environment

 Have `pwsh` and `deno` installed.
-These runtimes were targeted over `zsh` and `bash` for cross-platform compatibility to accommodate those who work on Mac, Linux or Windows.
+These runtimes were targeted over `zsh` and `bash` to accommodate everyone, whether on Mac, Linux or Windows.

 Install tools in your path however you like:
 ```zsh